Find a Tai Chi Class for You

-If You are looking for a Chen Style Tai Chi class in Bury, Oldham and north Manchester, then check out the classes on offer below.
+If You are looking for a Tai Chi class in Bury, North Manchester, then check out the classes on offer below.
 We have classes to suit all levels and abilities.
 We hope to have the class suitable for you!

 You will need at least 10 - 15 lessons before you are able to practise by yourself.
 The true benefits come from doing these exercises on a daily basis, so coming to class once a week is not nearly enough!

 Try not to miss a class especially in the first few months as you will not feel any progression if you are not able to remember the Tai Chi sequence!

 SEE THE VIDEO AT THE BOTTOM OF THE PAGE FOR THE BEGINNERS TAI CHI FORM AND SEE IF YOU CAN FOLLOW.
 It will take you a few months to learn this, not so easy as it looks!

 Tai Chi Classes in Bury with Sue Johnson Tel: 0161 762 0609

 Wild Goose Qigong Classes - self healing, self nurturing, wellbeing